jasonpeng17/CP25_Emission_SB_Framework/README.md

 These are small `.npz` files derived from PS20 that provide a **pressure‑fixed cooling curve** with keys: `Ts` (K), `edot` (erg cm⁻³ s⁻¹), `P` (K cm⁻³), `norm`.
 The example loop in `chen23_grid_flux_fraction.py` expects files spanning `P/k_B ≈ 10^{0.5}–10^{9}` in steps of 0.5 dex.

 **Where to put the final grid:**
-Copy the aggregated file to your project’s grids folder so the main pipeline can find it (the default loader in `utils.py` expects this naming pattern):
+Copy the aggregated file to your project’s grids folder so the main pipeline can find it (the default loader in `utils.py` expects a naming pattern like the following):
 ```
 ../chen23_grids/flux_fractions_T_hot=1.0e+06_tau=0.10_rho_vx_cosine_grid.npz
 ```

+---

 ## Running